Kingshuk97/seminar-sentimentanalysis/README.md

 ## About

-This is a presentaion that I prepared during my final year master's for my seminar paper.
-In this presentation I give a general overview of the processes and applications of sentiment analysis.
+A paper and a presentation that I prepared for my final year master's.
+The topics I dealt with are supervised learning techniques and sentiment analysis.